Business Environment Profiles - New Zealand

 Recent Trends – Milk production

 Milk production has fluctuated over the past five years.
 Production volumes vary from season to season depending on weather conditions, herd sizes and conditions in global dairy markets.
 Adequate rainfall improves pasture quality, which in turn boosts dairy herd productivity.
 Conversely, periods of low rainfall or high temperatures increase livestock stress, leading to lower yields.
-For example, favourable weather conditions and improved pasture quality contributed to solid growth in milk production in 2018-19 and 2020-21, while low rainfall in 2019-20 contributed to a decline.
+For example, favourable weather conditions and improved pasture quality contributed to solid growth in milk production in 2020-21, while low rainfall in 2022-23 and 2023-24 contributed to a decline.
 Furthermore, adverse conditions in spring hindered pasture growth, weakening milk production volumes in 2021-22 and 2022-23.

-Regarding sustainability, the New Zealand Dairy Cattle Farming industry has made steps to minimise its environmental impact while at the same time attempting to maximise farm profitability.
-The industry leverages initiatives like LIC's HoofPrint index to select lower-emission bulls, ultimately enhancing cow genetics to reduce nitrogen waste.
+Regarding sustainability, the New Zealand Dairy Cattle Farming industry has taken steps to minimise its environmental impact while simultaneously maximising farm profitability.
+The industry leverages initiatives like LIC's HoofPrint index to select lower-emission bulls, enhancing cow genetics to reduce nitrogen waste.
 The average herd life exceeds 4.5 lactations, one of the highest in the world, indicating strong longevity and resilience within the herd.
 These efforts reflect the industry's adaptability and commitment to continuous improvement, ensuring it remains competitive and environmentally responsible in a rapidly changing landscape.

 Milk prices are heavily influenced by conditions in international markets, with domestic prices generally following global dairy prices.
 Higher domestic prices typically encourage farmers to maintain or increase herd sizes, boosting milk production.
-Rabobank noted that rising commodity prices and improved margins for farmers in key exporting regions are expected to increase milk production in 2025 as dairy producers benefit from better financial conditions.
-However ongoing challenges like volatile weather conditions, rising production costs and shifting global demand have constrained farmers' ability to sustain higher output levels.
-Overall, IBISWorld expects annual milk production to fall at a compound annual rate of 0.4% over the five years through 2024-25.
+Dairy NZ's March 2026 report noted that elevated milk prices, robust production and improved conditions have provided farmers with a favourable trading environment.
+However, ongoing challenges like geopolitical tensions and potential supply chain bottlenecks could raise input prices and constrain production in 2026-27.
+Overall, IBISWorld expects annual milk production to rise at a compound annual rate of 0.8% over the five years through 2026-27.

 5-Year Outlook – Milk production